SW-Muriu/JAVA-MASTER-CLASS/src/com/samsicker/Arrays/README.md

    - Searching
 2. These classes are provided for by the Array helper class as static methods
 3. copyOf can be used for a partial copy, a full copy or a copy plus extra values

+//Searching in Arrays
+1. Linear/Sequential search: Expensive method since you are checking through the elements one after the other
+2. Interval Searching: As done in using a dictionary
+3. There are various methods to each of the 2 search techniques above.

+//Binary Search
+1. It is static for Arrays class.
+2. Points to note:
+   - Array must be sorted
+   - If there are duplicate values, there's no telling at which duplicate value it will much
+   - Elements must be comparable
+   - Method returns the position of a match if found, -1 otherwise
+   - Remember, the position is not necessarily the first/last matching element
+- In comparing arrays, they are only equal if they have the same length, they elements are placed the same and in the same indices